Canardoux/flutter_sound/README.md

 Flutter Sound is composed with 4 modules :

-- [FlutterSoundPlayer](doc/player.md), wich deal with everythin about playbacks
+- [FlutterSoundPlayer](doc/player.md), wich deal with everything about playbacks
 - [FlutterSoudRecorder](doc/recorder.md), which deal with everything about recording
-- [TrackPlayer](doc/track_player.md), which deal about controling the App audio session from the lock screen or from an Apple watch
+- [TrackPlayer](doc/track_player.md), which deal about controling the App Audio Session from the lock screen or from an Apple watch
-- [FlutterSoundHelper](doc/helper.md), which offer some convenients tools
+- [FlutterSoundHelper](doc/helper.md), which offers some convenients tools

 To use Flutter Sound you just do :
 ```